CodeProSpecialist/Status-Window-Version-of-the-Stock-Market-Buy-Signal-Audio-Alert-Program/README.md

 It is configured to only work Monday - Friday, 10:15 AM throuth 4:00 PM, Eastern time.

+10:15am Eastern Time is when many Professional New York Stock Exchange people are comfortable with the early morning trading Volume and Volume balance Levels in the overall Stock Market.
+10:15am Eastern Time is also just after most of the daily price reversals, and a perfect time to begin watching for the increasing prices in the major Stock Market Indexes like the S&P 500.
+The times in this Python code are able to be changed by editing the Python script source code in an IDE like Pycharm.

 You can also just place a list of 500 stock symbols in the file named "loaded_symbols.txt" with 1 stock symbol per line to quickly add large lists of stocks.